Daniel Jones Player Prop Bets for NFL Week 11 | New York vs. Tampa Bay 11/22/2021

 Matchup vs. Tampa Bay

-- In two matchups against the Buccaneers, Jones averaged 296 passing yards per game, 52.5 yards more than his over/under in Monday's game.
+- In two matchups against the Buccaneers, Jones averaged 296 passing yards per game, 52.5 yards higher than his over/under for Monday.

-- In both of those contests against the Buccaneers, Jones threw multiple TDs.
+- Jones threw multiple TDs in both of those contests against the Buccaneers.

-- The 267.9 yards per game the Buccaneers are giving up through the air makes them the NFL's 21st-ranked pass defense.
+- The 267.9 passing yards the Buccaneers give up per game makes them the NFL's 21st-ranked pass defense this season.

-- The Buccaneers have allowed 17 touchdowns through the air (1.9 per game).
-They are 24th in the league in that category.
+- At 1.9 passing TDs conceded per game, the Buccaneers defense is ranked 24th in the NFL.

 Recent Performances

-- Jones put together a 110-yard performance against the Raiders in Week 9, completing 75.0% of his pass attempts and throwing for one touchdown.
+- In his Week 9 matchup with the Raiders, Jones completed 75.0% of his passes for 110 yards, while throwing one touchdown.

-- Jones tacked on 17 yards on four carries, averaging 4.2 yards per carry.
+- Jones tacked on four carries for 17 yards, averaging 4.2 yards per attempt in the running game.

-- Over his last three games, Jones has racked up 535 passing yards (178.3 per game) while completing 60 of 85 passes (70.6% completion percentage), with four touchdowns and one interception.
+- Jones has thrown for 535 yards (178.3 ypg) to lead New York, completing 70.6% of his passes and tossing four touchdown passes and one interception over his last three appearances.

-- He has added 57 rushing yards on 17 carries, averaging 19.0 yards per game.
+- He also has 57 rushing yards on 17 carries, averaging 19.0 yards per game on the ground.

 Jones' New York Teammates